256wangliu/pooled-mapping/README.md

 # Intro

 This brief tutorial provides the bare essentials for mapping mutations in pooled NGS data.
-Specifically this pipeline was used to identify the recessive *DisA* mutation in Tetrahymena.
+Specifically this pipeline was used to identify the recessive *DisA* mutation in *Tetrahymena*.
 Please have a look at the paper for details about the experimental design and nature of  *DisA*.
 There are many ways to map, call, and identify mutations.
 This documents ONLY describes one successful approach.
 Diverge from this document as it becomes outdated or at your fancy.